|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Afterwards, assigned to the 475th Fighter Group, 431st Fighter Squadron.
 When lost, this P-38 had engine V-1710-55 serial number 42-32933 and V-1710-51 serial number 42-29317.
 Armed with a 20mm cannon built by Hispano serial number 24812 plus .50 caliber machine guns serial numbers 199549, 199558, 199541, 199640 and 24812.

 On October 29, 1943 took off piloted by Lt.
 John O'Neill on a fighter sweep over Rabaul.
 “Blue Flight” included flight leader Captain Bill Haney with flight wingman 2nd Lt.
 Glade Hill with element leader Lt.
 O’Neill with element wingman 2nd Lt.
 John McLean.
-Over the target at 20,000-22,000', the formation spotted enemy fighters to the north, release drop tanks and dove to attack.
+Over the target between 20,000' to 22,000', the formation spotted enemy fighters to the north, release drop tanks and dove to attack.
 Diving to 18,000’ "Blue Flight" made two firing passes at 400mph down to nearly sea level.
 At treetop height, O’Neill claimed two Zeros shot down, his seventh and eighth aerial victory claims.

 Over Cape Gloucester, the P-38s patrolled until relieved at 12:35, the weather had closed in and the formation was forced to fly to 25,000', but Powell was seen to be falling behind, and 1st Lt Paul Morris called for him on the radio not to enter the overcast, and got no reply.